mthh/distance-cartogram-rs/README.md

 See the examples in the [`examples`](./examples) directory for more details:

 - `cargo run --example from-2-point-layers --release`
-- `cargo run --example from-points-and-durations --features moving-points --release`
+- `cargo run --example from-reference-point-and-durations --features moving-points-unipolar --release`
-- `cargo run --example from-points-and-duration-matrix --features moving-points-multipolar --release`
+- `cargo run --example from-points-and-durations-matrix --features moving-points-multipolar --release`

 _**From R**_: